open-traffic-generator/ixia-c/docs/troubleshooting.md

 **<ins>Test fails at set config </ins>**: This error occurs if the configuration is not proper.
 For example, mistake in the flow configuration, BGP LI flag is not enabled but `GetStates` is called, and etc. You can correct the configuration and run the test again.

 ## UHD environment
+**<ins>Test may not run </ins>**: This error can occur for multiple reasons:
+* Mismatch in version of rustic containers and controller in use.
+We must ensure they are compatible.
+* Rustic containers deployed may not be reachable.
+There are rare cases when we observe that even though the container is running, the port exposed may have gone corrupt.
+In such cases, the only way out is to redeploy those docker containers.
+* The UHD ports may not be responsive.
+While we may have the rustic container ready, we have to ensure the UHD ports are up and ready.
+For this, please refer to port-api-service provided with UHD docs.